allisonhorst/palmerpenguins/README.md

 Data are generously collected and made available by [Dr. Kristen Gorman](https://www.uaf.edu/cfos/people/faculty/detail/kristen-gorman.php) and the [Palmer Station, Antarctica LTER](https://pal.lternet.edu/), a member of the [Long Term Ecological Research Network](https://lternet.edu/).

-**Thank you** Dr. Gorman, Palmer Station LTER and the LTER Network!
+**Thank you** to Dr. Gorman, Palmer Station LTER and the LTER Network!
 Special thanks to Marty Downs (Director, LTER Network Office) for help regarding the data license & use.

+## License & citation

-**Data are available by [TODO: INSERT LICENSE INFO HERE].**
+- Data are available by [TODO: INSERT LICENSE INFO HERE].

-See complete data information & citations below.
+- Please cite this data using: [TODO: GET DR. GORMAN & MARTY APPROVAL FOR CITATION THAT USERS CAN COPY & PASTE]

 ## Summary: